AnaMelisaGo/portfolio-4-vintage-cars/README.md

 <br>

 _Developer:_
-* As a Developer, I want to to be able to make a fully functioning webpage.
+* As a Developer, I want to be able to create a fully functional website.
 * As a Developer, I want to use and apply the different languages I learned.
 * As a Developer, I want to upgrade my knowledge to gain more skills.